-The Dutch language is a West Germanic language derived from the Frankish language, which also influenced Old French.
+The Dutch language derived from the Frankish language, which also influenced Old French.
 The earliest documents written in Dutch date from the 12th century.

-There are 28 million Dutch speakers worldwide, including 22 million native speakers.
+22 million of Dutch speakers are native speakers.
 Dutch is mostly spoken in the Netherlands and Belgium, where it has official status, as well as in the Dutch Antilles and Suriname.

-Several Dutch words made it into English, often via the Dutch colons settling in the American colonies in the 17th century.
+The Dutch words made it into English often via the Dutch colons settling in the American colonies in the 17th century.
 Examples of Dutch loanwords include apartheid, bamboo, bazooka, blink, bluff, brandy, coleslaw, cookie, cruise, drill, gherkin, gin, iceberg, Santa Claus and waffel.